msmsimon00/singapore-hdb-resale-analysis/README.md

 # Singapore HDB Resale Market Analysis and Price Prediction

+In Singapore, we all know that for the HDB flats, certain areas are more expensive, while other areas are more affordable.

+**However, think about these:**

+**-- given my budget, what can I afford? (this is not difficult to find out)**

+**-- I would prefer younger flats (fewer maintenance issues)**

+**-- I want a location that is affordable but also have good price appreciation potential over the long run.**

+**-- I want a location that offers a lot of flats to choose from, so that many sellers are chasing a few buyers (buyers have the bargaining power), instead of the other way round.**

+**-- I want to find out how much the previous owner paid for his/her flat, so that I know how much room I have for negotiation.**

+**Interested to find out more?
+Hopefully this analysis can help!**

 This portfolio report consolidates the outputs from the two HTML analysis reports:

 1. **`singapore_hdb_resale_trends.html`** — geospatial market trend analysis